Forth Ports Group Tax Strategy

 Reliance is placed upon external tax advisers where there is a need for specialist guidance and support, for example on acquisitions, disposals, restructuring and significant capital projects.

-However, responsibility for tax and decisions around tax remain with the Senior Accounting Officer of the Group.
+However, responsibility for tax and decisions around tax remain with the Senior Accounting Officers.

 Our Approach to Tax Planning and Tax Risk